authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Security     {#security}
 ------------

 Brand indicators are a potential vector for abuse.
 BIMI creates a relationship between sending organization and Mail Receiver so that the receiver can display appropriately designated indicators if the sending domain is verified and has meaningful reputation with the receiver.
-Without verification and reputation, there is no way to prevent a bad actor exxample.com from using example.com's brand indicators and behaving in a malicious manner.
+Without verification and reputation, there is no way to prevent a bad actor exxample.com from using example.com's brand indicators and behaving maliciously.
 This document does not cover these verification and reputation mechanisms, but BIMI requires them to control abuse.

 Scalability     {#scalability}
 ------------